 CenturyLink continues to maintain its corporate headquarters in Monroe.
-CenturyLink generated \$164.0 million in payroll during this period, exceeding the performance requirement.
-The company's next obligation includes maintaining a minimum payroll of \$57.5 million for the 12-month period ending December 31, 2020.
+CenturyLink's most recent obligation included maintaining a minimum payroll of \$57.5 million for the 12-month period ending December 31, 2020.
+CenturyLink has not submitted required reports needed to evaluate the company's 2020 payroll performance.
+The company's next obligation includes maintaining a minimum payroll of \$57.5 million for the 12-month period ending December 31, 2021.